 Memorize the four notes on the fifth fret of the ukulele with an acronym: chicken feed all day.
 CFAD.
-When I first heard it used, I thought chickens eat all day.
+When I first heard it used, I thought that chickens eat all day.
 Then I realize that “chicken feed” could refer to a noun, as in small or negligible amount of money, wage, or anything.
 Hopefully my new pentatonic piece using the notes of C, F, A, D is not chicken feed!
 It’s the eighth piece in the 12 Chinese Zodiac Tunes I’m writing at this time.

 Easy to read and play